Making a design system more effective through co-creation and strategic alignment

 In fact, together with designers from some of those large applications teams, we prototyped a new unified experience that merged four applications into a single product, powered by w3DS 7.0.
 After approval from stakeholders, the w3 Unified experience was developerd in one quarter and launched for all IBMers in January 2021.

-For the new w3 unified experience, I led the design of the header and the notifications visuals.
+For the new w3 unified experience, I designed the header and the notifications experience.

 As the relationship with the w3DS team and its core users became more solid, we started exploring paths for scaling.
 Having a contribution model was one idea frequently mentioned.
 The w3DS squad would be the facilitators evaluating and approving new contributions from external designers and developers.
 Based on the co-creation sessions and interviews with users, I draft the first iteration of a contribution journey.